VOLUME 3 GENERAL TECHNICAL ADMINISTRATION

 C. Evaluate the Operator’s Oil Analysis and Engine Trend Monitoring Programs.

-A. Engine Manufacturers’ Time In Service Intervals.
-Engine manufacturers usually list time in service intervals
+A. Engine Manufacturers’ Time-In-Service Intervals.
+Engine manufacturers usually list time-in-service intervals in their Service Bulletins

 91K Operators.
 For part

-seats or less) operators, operation specification (OpSpec) D101 and management specifications (MSpec) MD101 lists the time in service intervals.
-These time in service periods are
+seats or less) operators, operation specification (OpSpec) D101 and management specifications (MSpec) MD101 lists the time-in-service intervals.
+These time-in-service periods are

-typically the same as the engine manufacturer’s recommended time in service interval periods.
+typically the same as the engine manufacturer’s recommended time‑in-service interval periods.

 3-5090 PROGRAMS FOR INTERVAL EXTENSIONS.

-B. Best Practices for an Operator’s Time in Service Interval Extension Program.
-The CHDO should recommend
+B. Best Practices for an Operator’s Time-In-Service Interval Extension Program.
+The responsible Flight Standards office should recommend that

 1) Engine trend monitoring.